Meet one-on-one for ideas

-CETL offers one-on-one consultations for faculty and staff who are seeking a change or interested in learning more about a teaching/learning topic.
+CETL offers one-on-one consultations for faculty and staff who are seeking a change or interested in learning more about teaching/learning topics.

 A great way to get some formative feedback on your teaching and student engagement is to invite a CETL representative to sit in your class.
-You select the instructional goal and Angie or Cindy will observe and offer feedback on what they see.
+You select the instructional goal, and a CETL staff member will observe and offer feedback on what they see.

 If interested please email CETL the following information: